-Fortress of Louisbourg National Historic Site
+How to reach us Fortress of Louisbourg National Historic Site

-58 Wolfe Street Louisbourg, Nova Scotia Canada B1C 2L2
+58 Wolfe Street Louisbourg, Nova Scotia

-Tel: 902-733-3552 Email: louisbourg.info@pc.gc.ca
+902-733-3552 louisbourg.info@pc.gc.ca

-www.parkscanada.gc.ca/louisbourg www.parkscanada.gc.ca/ns
+parkscanada.gc.ca/louisbourg

-Follow Us
+Follow us

-FortressOfLouisbourgNHS

-ParksCanad

-ParksCanada NS

-Parks.Canada

-ParksCanadaAgency
+/FortressOfLouisbourgNHS

+@ParksCanada_NS

+@parks.canada
-Hours of Operation May 22 to October 15, 2017 Daily - 9:30 am to 5:00 pm

-October 16, 2017 to May 20, 2018 Monday to Friday - 9:30 am to 4:00 pm excluding holidays

-Pets are not permitted.
+/ParksCanadaAgency Hours of operation May 21 to October 14, 2018 Daily - 9:30 am to 5:00 pm October 15, 2018 to May 19, 2019 Monday to Friday - 9:30 am to 4:00 pm (excluding holidays) Pets are not permitted.
 Registered service animals are accepted.

-Welcome to
+Services available in English and French.

-Fortress of Louisbourg National Historic Site

-On Cape Breton's rocky shoreline, east of Sydney, Nova Scotia, the Fortress of Louisbourg brings you back into one of North America's busiest 18th-century seaports.
-Founded by the French in 1713, it fell under siege twice to the British before being demolished in the 1760s.
+Starting January 1, 2018, admission to all Parks Canada places for youth 17 and under is free!
+There's no better time to create lasting memories with the whole family.
+Welcome to the Fortress of Louisbourg National Historic Site On Cape Breton's rocky shoreline, east of Sydney, Nova Scotia, the Fortress of Louisbourg brings you back into one of North America's busiest 18th-century seaports.
+Founded by the French in 1713, it fell under siege to the British twice before being demolished in the 1760s.
 Reconstruction began in the 1960s, rebuilding one quarter of the original French town and fortifications.
-Today, the reconstructed Fortress of Louisbourg is the largest - and best - of its kind in North America, offering a wealth of experiences for visitors to enjoy.
+Today, the reconstructed Fortress of Louisbourg is the largest - and best - of its kind in North America, offering a wealth of experiences for you, our visitors, to enjoy.